EMoreno65/startup/notes.md

-What does the console command chmod, pwd, cd, ls, vim, nano, mkdir, mv, rm, man, ssh, ps, wget, sudo  do? chmod - changes file permissions pwd - prints current working directory
+What does the console command chmod, pwd, cd, ls, vim, nano, mkdir, mv, rm, man, ssh, ps, wget, sudo  do? chmod - changes file permissions pwd - prints current working directory cd - Change directory ls - list directory contents vim - open vim text editor nano - open nano text editor mkdir - create new directory mv - move or rename files mv [source] [destination] rm - remove files man - display command manuel ssh - securely connect to a remote machine ps - display running processes wget - download files from web wget [url] sudo - execute command with super user privileges

+remote shell session - ssh, rsh, rlogin, telnet, screen

+ls -la lists all files and content including hidden ones banana.fruit.bozo.click root domain - bozo.click
+TLD - .click
+Subdomains Banana and fruit, banana is a subdomain of fruit

+To use https, a web certificate is necessary - provides encryption and verifies identity of the website

+Can a DNS A record can point to an IP address or another A record. - It can only point to an IP address, not another record.

+Port 443, 80, 22 is reserved for which protocol? -
+80 is default port for http
+443 is default port for https
+Port 22 is used for ssh

+Promises - Pending, fulfilled, or rejected
+Takes in resolve and reject

+const myPromise = new Promise((resolve, reject) => {
+    if (/* operation successful */) {
+        resolve(value);
+    } else {
+        reject(error);
+    }
+});

+You can use then/catch with promises:

+myPromise
+    .then(result => {
+        console.log("Success:", result);
+    })
+    .catch(error => {
+        console.log("Error:", error);
+    });